CleverCloud/documentation/content/doc/addons/config-provider.md

 To simplify this process, we will create a configuration provider add-on.
 It will allow us to define those common variables in one place and inject them in our 2 applications.

-{{< image "/images/schema-config-provider-02.png" "Two Node.js applications sharing the 2 variables from a configuration provider" "max-width: 900px" >}}
+{{< image "/images/doc/schema-config-provider-02.svg" "Two Node.js applications with their own environment variables" "max-width: 900px" >}}

 Think of a configuration provider as a way to group a set of environment variables and share them with any application.

-{{< image "/images/schema-config-provider-03.png" "One application overriding the environment variable value for PULSAR_TOPIC" "max-width: 900px" >}}
+{{< image "/images/doc/schema-config-provider-03.svg" "One application overriding the environment variable value for PULSAR_TOPIC" "max-width: 900px" >}}

 If a variable is defined in a configuration provider **and** also in the application, the value defined in the application wins.